A long route on mostly woods roads to a fire tower, or take it easy with short trails, picnic tables and playgrounds.

 - Shorter: YELLOW, RED, and ORANGE are all under 1.2 miles each and can be used to for smaller loops.

 - Nearby: Allamuchy Mountain – Deer Park, Allamuchy Mountain – North; Jenny Jump – Ghost Lake.

 This route is now covered on the Jersey Highlands Trails map set and is recommended.

 This is a long, remote, mostly shady route through dense forest with a lookout tower in the middle of the hike.

 The tower is basically the only view until getting back to the stream at the end.

 For that reason we recommended this route only for avid hikers who enjoy simply being in the woods.

 Beginners or casual hikers should stick to the shorter trails around the Musconetcong River in the main part of the park.

-Update 7/12/15 – When re-hiking this in July we were nearly carted off by mosquitoes (despite wearing OFF) towards the later part of this loop.
+Updated: 6/2020 – Page refreshed, not re-hiked.
+7/2015 – When re-hiking this we were nearly carted off by mosquitoes (despite wearing OFF) towards the later part of this loop.

 Also, the route has been adjusted because the section of GREEN that follows the power line was overgrown and full of tall grass and less than pleasant to hike.
 The change is noted below.